ovanderzee/snap-collect/API.md

 ## add

-Place (or replace) one or more record, get the key for the record from the field specified by the identifier
+Place (or replace) one or more record, get the key for the record from the field specified by the identifier.

 ### Parameters